SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Although extensive research has been carried out on X, no single study exists which ...
 X’s analysis does not take account of ... nor does she examine ...

-## Writing Introductions
+## Highlighting a knowledge gap in the field of study

-> Highlighting a knowledge gap in the field of study
+↑ Introduction

 What is not yet clear is the impact of X on ...
 No previous study has investigated X.